(Disclosure: Some of the links below may be affiliate links)

 Lets’s start with the first difference: flexibility.

 With a standard third-pillar account, you can deposit money whenever you want.
-But with life insurance 3a, you have to pay your monthly premium every month.
+But with life insurance 3a, you must pay your monthly premium every month.
 This limitation leads to several disadvantages.

 First, if you want to max out your third pillar in January and forget about it, you can do it with a third pillar in a bank.
 With life insurance, you have no choice but to pay each month.